 While WSDA administers the program, the DNMA duties to the State Conservation Commission and conservation districts are outside direct oversite from WSDA.
 The Dairy Nutrient Management Act required the Washington State Conservation Commission (WSCC), by November 1, 1998, to develop a document that describes the minimum elements of a DNMP required to be approved by the local conservation district board (RCW 90.64.026).
 In addition, WSCC may authorize other methods and technologies than those of the Natural Resources

+Conservation Service (NRCS), if they meet specific standards (see RCW 90.64.026(3)).
+The WSCC maintains its minimum elements checklist for approval of a DNMP, available on its website.
+The WSCC has not changed the listed minimum required elements of a DNMP since 1998, however, the NRCS conservation practice standards or “BMPs” required and incorporated by reference are regularly updated.
+All DNMPs are required to meet practice standards in place at the time the plan is approved.

 19 Chapter 90.64 RCW.

-Conservation Service (NRCS), if they meet specific standards (see RCW 90.64.026(3)).
-The WSCC has not updated the minimum required elements of a DNMP since 1998.20

 The DNMP development process is completed by the dairy producer in consultation with a local conservation district farm planner, NRCS, or a private farm planner.21 The DNMP development process includes evaluation of animal and nutrient inventory, surface and groundwater risk(s), manure and process wastewater collection, conveyance and storage needs, crop production history, and land application acreage needs.
 The DNMP process identifies the producer’s goals, resource risk(s), and BMPs to protect water resources.
+Failure to obtain an approved and certified farm plan is enforceable with penalties up to $5,000.
+Dairy producers rely on the technical assistance offered by local conservation districts to comply with the planning requirements of the DNMA, and the legislature provides an exception for compliance with those requirements if the local conservation district does not have the funding to perform their duties.

 16-611 WAC specifies requirements for recordkeeping and the penalty matrixes for both recordkeeping and water quality violations.